TextControl/txtextcontrol-reportingcloud-php/README.md

 ## Getting Started

-The [PHP Quickstart Tutorial](https://docs.reporting.cloud/docs/chapter/quickstart/php) in the ReportingCloud [documentation](https://docs.reporting.cloud/) is your starting point to using the ReportingCloud PHP SDK in your own applications.
+The [PHP Quickstart Tutorial](https://docs.reporting.cloud/docs/chapter/quickstart/php) in the ReportingCloud [documentation](https://docs.reporting.cloud/) is your starting point to using ReportingCloud PHP SDK in your own applications.

-In addition, the ReportingCloud PHP SDK ships with a number of sample applications (see directory `/demo`).
+In addition, ReportingCloud PHP SDK ships with a number of sample applications (see directory `/demo`).
 These samples applications, which are well commented, have been written to demonstrate all parts of ReportingCloud.

 ## Getting Support